Maboroshy/Note-Station-to-markdown/README.md

 3) All images and attached files in `media` sub-directories inside notebook directories.

 # Installation
-1) The script requires `unzip` and `jq` binaries.
+1) The script requires `unzip` and `jq` packages.
 Please install them with you distribution package management tool.
 If the script won't find them, it will exit with an error.
 2) Put `nsx2md.sh` to the directory, where you want to convert notes, and give it execute permission.

 # Usage